maelfabien/maelfabien.github.io/_pages/dl.md

 [A guide to Inception Architectures in Keras](https://maelfabien.github.io/deeplearning/inception/) : Inception is a deep convolutional neural network architecture that was introduced for the first time in 2014.
 It won the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC14).

-[The Xception Architecture](https://maelfabien.github.io/deeplearning/xception/) : Xception is a deep convolutional neural network architecture that involves Depthwise Separable Convolutions.
+[Xception and the Depthwise Separable Convolutions](https://maelfabien.github.io/deeplearning/xception/) : Xception is a deep convolutional neural network architecture that involves Depthwise Separable Convolutions.
 It was developped by Google researchers.

 [Create an Auto-Encoder using Keras functional API](https://maelfabien.github.io/deeplearning/autoencoder/) : Autoencoder is a type a neural network widely used for unsupervised dimension reduction.
 So, how does it work ?
 What can it be used for ?
 And how do we implement it in Python ?